 The amount of compensation you will receive is based on several factors.

-The first is the nature and extent of your injury.
-A claim will take into account the level of physical pain you have endured, your recovery time and prognosis, and how your injury has affected your ability to live a normal life.
+The first is the extent of your injury.
+A claim will take into account the level of physical pain you have, your recovery time and prognosis, and how your injury has affected your ability to live your life.

-Special damages include items such as lost wages if you have had to work fewer hours or have only received statutory sick pay while recovering from your accident or illness, any transport or medical costs you have incurred, and repair or replacement of damaged property.
+Special damages include items such as lost wages if you have had to work less hours or have only received statutory sick pay while recovering.
+They also include any transport or medical costs you have incurred, and repair or replacement of damaged property.
 Special damages are calculated to return your finances back to what they would have been had you not suffered illness or injury at work.

-In the UK there are guidelines or bands of proposed compensation payments based on recent payments for similar claims.
-They work as a guideline, and your personal injury lawyer will use them as a base for helping you understand how much you may be entitled to receive.
-No compensation claim is the same because the circumstances and the people at the heart of each one are unique.
+In the UK there are guidelines of proposed compensation payments based on recent payments for similar claims.
+Your personal injury lawyer will use them as a base for helping you understand how much you may be able to claim.
+No compensation claim is the same because the circumstances are unique.
 What may be a slight inconvenience for one person may be a significant hindrance to another.
 It is the effect on a victim’s life that is assessed as much as any physical damage.

 Employer Indemnity Insurance

-It is not uncommon for people to have concerns about the effect a claim will have on the company they work for.
+It is common for people to have concerns about the effect a claim will have on their job.
 There is no need to worry.
-All employers must have, by law, employers’ liability insurance to ensure they can cover the cost of any compensation claim made by a staff member injured at work.
-Although we will submit your application directly to your employer, they will pass it directly to their insurance company, and it is they who will respond to the claim and make a payment.
-Your employer will not suffer financial loss if you are paid compensation.
+All employers must have, by law, employers’ liability insurance.
+This is to ensure they can cover the cost of any compensation claim made by a staff member injured at work.
+Although we will submit your application to your employer, they will pass it to their insurance company.
+It is them who will respond to the claim and make a payment.
+Your employer will not suffer financial loss if you claim compensation.

 Another concern claimants may have is how they will be treated at work if they make a claim.
-They may believe they could somehow be blamed for the cost of the compensation, or feel forced to return to work before they are ready to avoid any further costs.
+They may believe they could be blamed for the cost of the compensation, or feel forced to return to work before they are ready.
 In cases of severe injury where it takes a long time to get an accurate prognosis, such as a spinal injury, we can request an interim compensation payment to ease financial worries.

-In most instances, you and your employer will not be directly involved in any of the claim negotiations as we interact with their insurance company and legal team on your behalf.
-We are always very aware that we are dealing with people’s working lives and relationships and, while we take every step to represent your best interests and protect your rights, we do so with consideration to you and the awareness that you will potentially be working with these people in the future.
+In most instances, you and your employer will not be directly involved in any of the claim negotiations.
+This is because we interact with their insurance company and legal team on your behalf.
+We are always aware that we are dealing with people’s working lives and relationships and, while we take every step to represent your best interests and protect your rights, we do so with consideration to you.

 Start Your Claim Today

 Begin your compensation claim today.
-From giving you the option of when you want us to call you to our free expert legal advice and our No Win No Fee* agreement, The Compensation Experts make it easy to claim compensation for a work-related illness or injury successfully.
+From our No Win No Fee* agreement, The Compensation Experts make it easy to claim compensation for a work-related illness or injury successfully.

-We work with leading personal injury solicitors around the UK and will match you to one with the most appropriate knowledge and experience to help your claim process go as smoothly as possible.
-Our clients trust us to obtain the most positive outcome, and we do not let them down.
+We work with leading personal injury solicitors around the UK.
+We will match you to one with the most appropriate knowledge and experience to help you claim.

 Talk to The Compensation Experts if you have suffered a workplace accident or illness.
-Although you have three years to submit a claim to court, it is advisable to contact us as early as possible to increase the likelihood of a successful outcome.
+Although you have three years to submit a claim to court, it is advisable to contact us as early as possible.

 We have helped thousands of claimants around the UK so fill in our contact form today and let The Compensation Experts help you.